hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 it is to heroically explain away.
 My goal is just to ground incommensurability on something firmer than Nagelian mysticism.

+A reasonable objection is that, if executive coordination could be understood in functional terms, what is stop someone learning?
+Nothing fundamental, I agree.
+True heterophenomenology, knowing "what it is like" to be a bat, would not only consist in research the component abilities and marks.
+This would only be knowing that.
-And in fact, ths also hows one could potentially learn "what it is like" to be a bat: by simply immersing the heterophenomenologist in a bat-like environment, and obliging them to use bat-like interfaces to solve bat-like problems, in real time, in a coordinated fashion, with respect to the *umwelt* marks used by bats.
+To know how, you would have to be *immersed* in a bat-like environment, obliged to use bat-like interfaces and environment marks to solve bat-like problems, in real time, in a coordinated fashion, for a suitably long time.
+This is precisely the way that humans adapt to different languages cultures!
-It may be that, in some cases, it is simply impossible to arrange a suitable analogue experience for the immersion, in which case I think we have a well-grounded claim of incommensurability.
+If this immersed "driving experience" cannot be arranged, then I think we have a well-grounded, empirical claim of incommensurability.
-But this does not seem fundamental!

 #### Next time: alien mathematics